mbr/visitor/README.rst

 A tiny library to facilitate `visitor
 <https://en.wikipedia.org/wiki/Visitor_pattern>`_ implementation in Python
 (which are slightly peculiar due to dynamic typing).
+In fact, it is so small, you may just be better off copy & pasting the source straight into your project...

 Example use